epiforecasts/EpiNow2/cran-comments.md

-# Resubmission comments
+# Submission comments

-DOI typo has been fixed.

-Build size has been reduced to 4.1 Mb.
+Patch release to fixing a bug in the previous version.